 After you give birth, if your doctor suspects your baby has group B strep disease, a sample of your baby's blood or spinal fluid will be sent to a lab for evaluation.

 If your baby appears ill, he or she might be given other tests, including:

 - Urine culture

-If your baby tests positive for group B strep, he or she will be given intravenous (IV) antibiotics to destroy the bacteria.
-In some cases, IV fluids, oxygen or other medications, depending on your baby's condition, may be needed as well.
+If your baby tests positive for group B strep, he or she will be given intravenous (IV) antibiotics.
+Depending on your baby's condition, he or she might need IV fluids, oxygen or other medications.